-Mitral valve prolapse (MVP) is often defined as systolic bowing of the mitral leaflet more than 2 mm beyond the annular plane into the atrium 1.
-It is a common cause of mitral regurgitation (considered most frequent cause of severe non-ischaemic mitral regurgitation 2).
+Mitral valve prolapse (MVP), also known as Barlow syndrome, is often defined as systolic bowing of the mitral leaflet more than 2 mm beyond the annular plane into the atrium 1.
+It is a common cause of mitral regurgitation (considered most frequent cause of severe non-ischemic mitral regurgitation 2).

 Mitral leaflet bowing is caused by rupture or elongation of the chordae tendineae (often due to myxomatous degeneration).
 The middle scallop of the posterior leaflet (P2 segment) is most often affected.

 In mitral valve prolapse, the coaptation line lies behind the annular plane.
 On 2D echo, the diagnosis of a prolapse should be made in the parasternal or eventually the apical long-axis view and not on an apical four-chamber view, as the saddle shaped annulus could lead to a false positive diagnosis 5.

 - 1. Morris MF, Maleszewski JJ, Suri RM et-al. CT and MR imaging of the mitral valve: radiologic-pathologic correlation.
 Radiographics.
 2010;30 (6): 1603-20. doi:10.1148/rg.306105518 - Pubmed citation

 - 2. Koo HJ, Yang DH, Oh SY et-al. Demonstration of mitral valve prolapse with CT for planning of mitral valve repair.
 Radiographics.
 2014;34 (6): 1537-52. doi:10.1148/rg.346130146 - Pubmed citation